fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 git commit -m "fix: typo in heading"
 ```

-Stage and commit all changes in one command (note: doesn’t work with new, untracked files):
+Stage and commit all changes in a single command (note: doesn’t work with new, untracked files):

 ``` bash
 git commit -am "fix: typo in heading"